Outdreamer19/blendable/README.md

 ---

-Built with ❤️ by the Omni-AI team
+Built with ❤️ by the Blendable team